auth0/docs/articles/libraries/lock-android/v2/custom-authentication-providers.md

 ---
 section: libraries
-toc_title: Custom Authentication Providers
+title: Lock Android v2 Custom Authentication Providers
 description: Implementing custom authentication providers
 ---
-# Custom Authentication Providers
+# Lock Android: Custom Authentication Providers

 **Auth0.Android** includes the `WebAuthProvider` class to handle the authorize flow using the Browser.
 But what if you want to use your own implementation or a Native version of an `AuthProvider`?